sphonk/Homeassistant-Deepseek-Integration/README.md

 # Home Assistant DeepSeek Conversation Integration (Prototype)

 > **Important Note:** This is an **experimental prototype integration**!
 It has been adapted to use the DeepSeek API instead of the OpenAI API.
 It may be unstable, contain bugs, and might not be suitable for production use.
 It serves as a foundation and demonstration for the potential integration of DeepSeek into Home Assistant.
+> This code was used as base https://www.home-assistant.io/integrations/openai_conversation

 ## Description